yoavram/Milpitas/wright_fisher_model.md

 #### Reproduction

-For each offspring in the population of generation _t+1_ we choose a parent from the population of generation _t_ and this choice depends on the parent relative fitness: the probability that individual _i_ is the parent is given by its relative fitness, $\frac{\omega_i}{\bar{\omega}}$.
+For each offspring in the population of generation _t+1_ we choose a parent from the population of generation _t_ and this choice depends on the parent relative fitness: the probability that individual _i_ is the parent is relative to its fitness, $\omega_i$.
 Therefore, reproduction is modeled by a multinomial distribution.

 #### Inheritance